vadimcn/cargo-pgo/README.md

 ### Run your optimized binary
 `cargo pgo opt run|test|bench`

 ("Why not just 'cargo run'?" - you ask.
-This is because Cargo keeps track of the flags it passed to rustc last time, and automatically rebuilds the target if they change.
+Because Cargo keeps track of the flags it passed to rustc last time, and automatically rebuilds the target if they change.
 Thus, `cargo run` would revert the binary back to non-optimized state, which probably isn't what you want.)

-### Do it quicker
+### Do it quicker!
-Because Cargo will automatically [re]build stale binaries before running them, you may skip both of the build steps above and jump straight to running!
+Cargo will automatically [re]build stale binaries before running them, so you may skip both of the build steps above and jump straight to running!
 In addition to that, `cargo pgo opt ...` commands will automatically merge raw profiles if needed.
-Therefore, the above workflow can be accomplished in just two steps:
+So:

 `cargo pgo instr run`
 `cargo pgo opt run`